Woolworths Group

 Sonder

-Free, confidential, 24/7 support via app or phone for any psychological, medical, financial, safety or wellbeing need.
+Free, confidential, 24/7 support via app or phone for any psychological, medical, financial, safety or wellbeing need for team.
+They also provide a Manager Assist service to help answer questions you may have about supporting your team.

 Ph: 1800 234 561 (AUS), 0800 447 444 (NZ)